romaintb/terminalist/README.md

 - Adding more keyboard shortcuts
 - Implementing additional task filters
-- Adding configuration file support
+- Extending the configuration system
 - Enhancing the badge system
 - Adding more dialog types